Want to reduce food waste? Here are my top 21 easy top tips!

 1 Meal plan!
 Check what you have in the cupboard before you go shopping – avoid overbuying certain items to reduce food waste.
 Rotate cans in your cupboards and write in marker pen on the top bb4 dates so they are easy to see.

 3 Take a picture of the insides of cupboards and fridge – check it when at the supermarket to see if already there.
 You could make an inventory with bb4 dates if you have time.
-This works well for freezer food as it easy to forget what is in there.
+This works well for freezer food as it is easy to forget what is in there.

 4 Make a habit of emptying your fridge veg drawers each week – make the most of anything about to go off.
 We make Sad Soup and chop any random vegetables looking a bit limp into a pan with a tin of tomatoes, onion and nice herb or spice.
 Chopped up veg with noodles and a stock cube is a quick easy tea to use up spring onions and other vegetables.
 Frittatas are also another way to use up bits and pieces in your fridge

 5 Keep a good store cupboard of basic ingredients – this enables you to create meals in minutes.
-Soy sauce, honey and bottled lime juice makes an easy marinade or light sauce for a stir fry.
+Soy sauce, honey and bottled lime juice make an easy marinade or light sauce for a stir fry.

 6 Buy only what you need – make a list or weekly menu.
 Two smaller trips to the supermarket may avoid spoiled food.
 Or visit your local Zero store and buy just what you need.

 8 Ensure your fridge is at the right temperature – less than 5°C to ensure food does not go off quickly.
-Also don’t over fill it otherwise the cold air can not circulate.
+Also don’t overfill it otherwise the cold air can not circulate.

-10 Use common sense on best before labels – use your senses, eyes and nose detect the most obvious issues!
+10 Use common sense on best before labels – use your senses, eyes and nose to detect the most obvious issues!
 A limp vegetable can easily be disguised in a dish.

 12 Roast medley of vegetables in a large dish – great if you are not sure what to do with random vegetables in seasonal vegetable bags.
-Add a little oil and herbs of choice. – these can then be made into soup, use cold in salads, stirred through pasta, rice or cous cous.
+Add a little oil and herbs of choice. – these can then be made into soup, used cold in salads, or stirred through pasta, rice or cous cous.

 13 Make a pizza base – traditional or cheat with a puff pastry sheet and chop up vegetables onto a tomato base and grate cheese on top.